WojtekKamilowski/CI_PP3_TDP/README.md

 The user can delete the most recent non-default data from all worksheets by choosing option 7.
 Once the option is chosen, the user is asked to confirm deleting LAST.

 Typing no or n (in both cases input must be in small cases) confirmed by enter inform that the action has been stopped and displays the main menu.

 Input of yes or y (in both cases input must be in small cases) and enter deletes the most recent non-default data or informs that no more data can be deleted from the program.

-If the user inputs other data than y/yes or n/no the prgoram informs about invalid input and the user needs to return to the main menu by pressing enter.
+If the user inputs other data than y/yes or n/no the program informs about invalid input and the user needs to return to the main menu by pressing enter.

 <img src="docs/manual/option-7-invalid-confirmation.png">